Althories/Althories/README.md

 - 👋 Hello, it's me ( @Soampbar )
 - 👀 I’m interested in ...
-SOFTWARE ENGINEERING
+SOFTWARE ENGINEERING, BLENDER, FL STUDIO, AND GODOT
 - 🌱 I’m currently learning ...
 VARIOUS PROGRAMMING LANGUAGES AND SUBJECTS
 - 💞️ I’m looking to collaborate on ...
 NOTHING AT THE MOMENT!
 Open to suggestions, of course
 - 📫 How to reach me ...
 EMAIL :] Althories.bar@gmail.com